Kilmaley: Geography

 The Kilmaley River runs through the village.
 Kilmaley is in the barony of Islands, much of whose land is moor or mountain.
 There is forestry, in which you can go on short trails and many lakes for fishing.

 There was a castle at Ballymacooda that in 1580 belonged to the Baron of Inchiquin.

 Kilmaley Parish

 The Kilmaley Parish area is the largest in County Clare.
 Every hill in the parish holds the remains of an ancient fort or rath, over 30 in total.
 As at 1845, the parish was crossed by the road from Ennis to Milltown Malbay.

 In the 1830s fairs were held at Cornally four times a year.
 In 1841 the population was 4,908 in 758 houses.

 Sports

 The Kilmaley Gaelic Athletic Association (GAA) club was senior champions of Clare in 1985 and 2004.

-There two sport fields in Kilmaley.
+There are two sport fields in Kilmaley.

 The main field is a GAA field and the second is located behind Kilmaley National School and is used for hurling and camogie.

 Athletics is also very prominent where St. Cronans Athletic club lead the way in activities.